vele616/monorepo/packages/jobboard/website/content/jobs/golang-developer-gogoapps-s-a--Thtdh.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/gogoapps-s-a-"
 companyWebsite: "http://www.gogoapps.io/"
-summary: "GogoApps S.A. is searching for a golang developer that has experience with Docker and Kubernetes."
+summary: "GogoApps is searching for a Golang Developer that has experience with Docker and Kubernetes."
 summaryBackup: "Excited about #kubernetes, #golang, #terraform?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## Job description